babsonnexus/stream-link-manager-for-channels/README.md

 Do not worry if you do not respond to any prompt or the searches fail; there are automatic timeouts that will move the process along and you can make adjustments in the ```Settings``` later.

 Also, if you are using Docker, you may still see it says it starts on port 5000.
-Do not worry about this as it is being mapped correctly.
+There are no concerns about this as it is being mapped correctly.

 2. With the startup complete, you can navigate to the webpage: